Economy of South Korea: Automobile

 The automobile industry was one of South Korea's major growth and export industries in the 1980s.
 By the late 1980s, the capacity of the South Korean motor industry had increased more than fivefold since 1984; it exceeded 1 million units in 1988.
-Total investment in car and car-component manufacturing was over US$3 billion in 1989.
+Total investment in cars and car-component manufacturing was over US$3 billion in 1989.
 Total production (including buses and trucks) for 1988 totaled 1.1 million units, a 10.6 percent increase over 1987, and grew to an estimated 1.3 million vehicles (predominantly passenger cars) in 1989.
 Almost 263,000 passenger cars were produced in 1985—a figure that grew to approximately 846,000 units in 1989.
 In 1988 automobile exports totaled 576,134 units, of which 480,119 units (83.3 percent) were sent to the United States.
 Throughout most of the late 1980s, much of the growth of South Korea's automobile industry was the result of a surge in exports; 1989 exports, however, declined 28.5 percent from 1988.
-This decline reflected sluggish car sales to the United States, especially at the less expensive end of the market, and labor strife at home.
+This decline reflected sluggish car sales to the United States, especially at the less expensive end of the market, and labour strife at home.
 South Korea today has developed into one of the world's largest automobile producers.
-The Hyundai Kia Automotive Group is South Korea's largest automaker in terms of revenue, production units and worldwide presence.
+The Hyundai Motor Group is South Korea's largest automaker in terms of revenue, production units and worldwide presence.

 Mining

-Most of the mineral deposits in the Korean Peninsula are located in North Korea, with the South only possessing an abundance of tungsten and graphite.
+Most of the mineral deposits on the Korean Peninsula are located in North Korea, with the South only possessing an abundance of tungsten and graphite.
 Coal, iron ore, and molybdenum are found in South Korea, but not in large quantities and mining operations are on a small scale.
 Much of South Korea's minerals and ore are imported from other countries.
 Most South Korean coal is anthracite that is only used for heating homes and boilers.

-In 2019, South Korea was the 3rd largest world producer of bismuth, the 4th largest world producer of rhenium, and the 10th largest world producer of sulfur.
+In 2019, South Korea was the 3rd-largest world producer of bismuth, the 4th largest world producer of rhenium, and the 10th largest world producer of sulfur.